rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/2_create-a-meta-data-document.md

 }
 ```

-For a complete list of meta-data that can be attach check [@cowprotocol/app-data](https://github.com/cowprotocol/app-data)
+For a complete list of metadata that can be attach check [@cowprotocol/app-data](https://github.com/cowprotocol/app-data)

-Know that you know how to create meta-data documents, let's review how to get the `appData` that we need when we post orders.
-Just a hint, this `appData` is deterministic based on the content of the meta-data document.
+Now that you know how to create metadata documents, let's review how to get the `appData` that we need when we post orders.
+Just a hint, this `appData` is deterministic based on the content of the metadata document.